Social distancing in offices – IT considerations

 - For those that continue to work from home, check that they have got what they need to work effectively.
 A staff survey asking questions about their home set up, such as anything needed to be more efficient/comfortable etc is a good idea.
 This may highlight the need for additional monitors and external keyboards/mice.

 Under GDPR, you’re obliged to have a data asset register – in other words, a list of all the places you are storing data.
 If the quick response to lockdown has changed some of this information, it’s time to revisit.
 Have people now got data stored on local drives, USB devices etc, just to get them up and running?
 With more home working for many, you need to address these potential breaches.

-It makes sense to revisit your business continuity plan and see if you are prepared for a second wave of infection.
+It makes sense to revisit your business continuity plan and see if you are prepared for the future.
 Also take into account changes in staff roles going forward that may affect your process.

-There are a lot of people that have really enjoyed the experience of working from home, and having proven that they can be effective away from the office, will be wanting to do this more in the future.
+There are a lot of people that have really enjoyed the experience of working from home, and having proven that they can be effective away from the office, it’s likely there will be demand to continue to do this in the future.
 This unique period in our history will change the shape of working culture forever and IT has an important role to play in this.

 It’s also important as an employer to regularly monitor government guidelines as they’re constantly changing – regarding working from home in particular.
 By staying on top of the current rules and regulations, you can prevent mistakes that could potentially jeopardise the safety of your employees.

 Your IT security considerations will have been impacted by changes in working practices.
 It’s time to re visit your risk assessment and your Data Impact Assessment and ensure that they are both now fit for purpose.

 Coronavirus has presented logistical and technological challenges to all organisations.
 Find out how we can support your business by checking out our COVID resources